Course-Hero-3/MotivateMe/planning/project_plan.md

 4. As a computer science student, I want to be able to see what projects I have to submit for my internships at Google, Apple, and Amazon.

-5. As a club president I want to schedule club meetings and also log our clubs activities so we are more organized as a club
+5. As a club president I want to schedule club meetings and also log our clubs activities so we are more organized as a club.

 6. As a student/teaching assistant, I need to keep track of the assignments I personally have, as well as the projects my students are working on, so that I don't spend too much time on either one and balance my time